boreal-is-back/WinDurango/README.md

 [WinDurango Project on Patreon](https://www.patreon.com/WinDurango).

 Come chat with us on our [Discord](https://discord.gg/mHN2BgH7MR).
-For developer chat join `#developer` but stay on topic.
-Lurking is not only fine, but encouraged!
 Please check the [FAQ](https://github.com/WinDurango/WinDurango/wiki/FAQ) page before asking questions.
 We've got jobs/lives/etc, so don't expect instant answers.